New Mexico Bar Exam

 The NM Bar Exam covers a wide range of subjects and topics, from Constitutional Law to Criminal Law.
 Through this examination, future attorneys demonstrate their ability to analyze complex legal issues, complete entry-level legal tasks, and effectively represent their clients in New Mexico's legal system.

-MEE: Testable Subjects
+MEE: Testable subjects

 The MEE requires candidates to identify legal issues, apply relevant legal principles, and demonstrate their ability to analyze fact patterns and compose well-reasoned, organized, and concise written responses.
 Subjects include: